 Wandering new cities, exploring different cultures and even just making those everyday decisions of where to eat, sleep or what to do next on your own are incredible ways to develop a sense of self-love.

-2. Travelling shows you how to live in the moment.
+2. Travelling teaches you how to live in the moment.

 Even if you have never meditated in your life, travelling is the ultimate way to bring yourself into the present moment, again and again.